johnny10robinson/Social-Engineering-Lab/README.md

 # Social-Engineering-Lab
 The goal of this project is to utilize the Social Engineering Toolkit to clone a website login page, send a seemingly legitimate email from that company with hidden links to the false webpage, and then acquire the victim's login credentials.
+The purpose of the lab is to gain an understanding of how attackers can conduct these attacks in order to better defend against them.

 # Description
 Disclaimer: More information on this lab can be found on Dr. Bryson Payne's Udemy course, Real World Ethical Hacking: Hands-on Cybersecurity (https://www.udemy.com/course/real-world-ethical-hacking/).
 I have augmented it in some ways to go deeper into the topic but that is the basis of the lab.
-Please note that I am by no means an expert in the field, and am open to corrections if any methods could be improved.
+Please note that I am not an expert, and am open to corrections if any methods could be improved.

 This lab will guide the reader through the steps to a relatively complex social engineering attack in a simplified manner.
 It will cover the following steps:
 1) Planning your attack